 Have a Solid Financial Plan

-The first thing you’ll want to do is set up a budget.
+The first thing you’ll want to do is make a budget.
 Getting a new credit card should not be viewed as a way to fix your budget or dig yourself out of a financial hole.
 Instead, the best way to use a credit card is as a tool of convenience for money that you already have.
 Make sure that you have the financial ability and discipline to pay your bills in full, each and every month.

 Watch Out For Scams